1.) Agreement to Mediate

 - without written consent of the other party.

-We understand that the Mediation Service is being provided to the public under an arrangement with Her Majesty the Queen in right of Ontario as represented by the Attorney General (Ministry).
+We understand that the Mediation Service is being provided to the public under an arrangement with Her Majesty the King in right of Ontario as represented by the Attorney General (Ministry).
 We acknowledge that the Mediation Service Provider and the Mediators are not agents, joint venturers, partners or employees of the Ministry.
 We further acknowledge that the Ministry does not assume any responsibility for service, action, and inaction provided with respect to the Mediation Service.
 We will not jointly or separately hold the Ministry liable for any damages.

 We would like to proceed with mediation in accordance with the terms set out above.